 Start-up grant – support for new entrepreneurs

-Preconditions for receiving the start-up grant include:
+The eligibility criteria for a start-up grant include:

 - being a full-time entrepreneur